AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * An LMS administrative user assigns a course to a learner.
 * A learner authenticates with an LMS or related system.
-* A learner launches an Assignable Unit (learning content) from the LMS or associated launching system, user an interface.
+* A learner launches an Assignable Unit (learning content) from the LMS or associated launching system, using an interface.
-* The learning activity sends a message to the LMS requesting launch parameters and previous state information.
+* The learning activity (AU) sends a message to the LMS requesting launch parameters and previous state information.
-* Learner views the learning activity content and performs the learning.
-During this time the learning activity may request and store data.
+* The learner views the learning activity content and performs the learning.
+During this time the learning activity may request data from and store data to the LMS.
 * The learner exits the learning activity.
 * The learning activity reports final tracking data to the LMS and issues an exit message.
 * Administrative users create and view reports of tracking data recorded by learning